stbenjam/sippy-chat/sippy_agent/tools/README.md

 ### External Integration Tools
 - **SippyJiraIncidentTool** (`jira_incidents.py`): Queries Jira for known open incidents in the TRT project to correlate with job failures
+- **SippyJiraTicketCreatorTool** (`jira_creator.py`): Creates Jira tickets with user confirmation.
+Requires JIRA_TOKEN environment variable for authentication. **IMPORTANT**: This tool will never create more than one ticket per chat session and always requires explicit user confirmation before creating any ticket.

 ### Test Analysis Tools
 - **JUnitParserTool** (`junit_parser.py`): Parses JUnit XML files from URLs to extract test failures and flakes with intelligent flake detection.
 Also handles aggregated job results embedded as YAML in JUnit XML system-out sections.